MrEdoire/CoinMaker-Script-Canceled-/README.md

 ## Upcoming features :
 - A fully working backtest program with data analysis
 - The bot itself that could make trades on Binance 24/7
-- A complete tracking of the bot performances on a website
+- A complete tracking of the bot performances over time

 ## Backtest basic settings